Overview of BEN-MY-CHREE

 - BEN-MY-CHREE is a traditional Steam Packet name, the first ship to bear the name was an iron paddle steamer launched in 1845.
 The current BEN-MY-CHREE is the 6th vessel to carry the name which is of Old Manx Gaelic origin and means ‘Woman of my heart’.

 - Although BEN-MY-CHREE has no direct sisters, at least 3 other ferries have been constructed to a very similar design and had a similar profile as-built.
-These are Commodore's COMMODORE CLIPPER (also built at the same yard, but with additional passenger accommodation) which serves the Channel Islands, and BornholmTrafikken's HAMMERODDE and Dueodde (Dueodde is now STRAITSMAN of New Zealand operator Bluebridge) built for operation to the Danish island of Bornholm.
-HAMMERODDE was built by Van der Giessen's successor company IHC Merwede at Hardinxveld-Giessendam, whilst Dueodde was subcontracted by that company to the Volharding shipyard at Harlingen.
+These are Commodore’s COMMODORE CLIPPER (also built at the same yard, but with additional passenger accommodation) which serves the Channel Islands, and BornholmTrafikken’s HAMMERODDE and Dueodde (Dueodde is now STRAITSMAN of New Zealand operator Bluebridge) built for operation to the Danish island of Bornholm.
+HAMMERODDE was built by Van der Giessen’s successor company IHC Merwede at Hardinxveld-Giessendam, whilst Dueodde was subcontracted by that company to the Volharding shipyard at Harlingen.
 The Royal New Zealand Navy multi-role vessel HMNZS CANTERBURY is also directly based on the BEN-MY-CHREE design.
 During November 2017 HAMMERODDE was purchased by Stena RoRo.
 She will be employed on the Gothenburg – Fredrikshavn route as STENA VINGA in place of STENA GOTHICA in the second half of 2018.